 What I noticed after four weeks of doing the Mobility Toolkit program

 The Mobility Toolkit was a natural progression for where I was at.
 As I mentioned, I was doing regular mobility training before I started.
-However, that mobility training was always gentler than what’s in the mobility toolkit.
-Sure, there was strength and stability involved in the other sessions I was doing, but they did not burn like the Moves Method!
+However, that mobility training was always gentler than what’s in the Mobility Toolkit.
+Sure, there was strength and stability in the other sessions I was doing, but they didn’t burn like the Moves Method!

-I think the best thing about the program for me was building strength at those end ranges, but still without needing to lift heavy loads or use special equipment.
+I think the best thing about the program for me was building strength at those end ranges without needing to lift heavy loads or use special equipment.

 I feel like I took the next step towards strengthening my muscles in a way that will serve me well into the future.
 My deep squats are improving, and I’m feeling stronger.
 I’m also moving more fluidly with less stiffness through my lower back.